Thaddeus McCotter 2012 presidential campaign: Campaign events

 Three days after the straw poll, McCotter wrote an article in National Review outlining some of his economic plans.
 He advocated spending reductions, a twenty percent reserve requirement for banks to keep available as capital, and incentives to reduce home foreclosures.
 He campaigned in New Hampshire on August 19, and filmed "Conversation with the Candidate" for WMUR-TV.
 The next day, he attended a party with S. E. Cupp for the Young Republicans of Seacoast.
-He returned to Iowa for his last campaign stop in the state from August 24 to August 27.
+He returned to Iowa for his last campaign stop in the state from August 24 to 27.
 At the end of the month, McCotter appeared on the Dennis Miller Show and talked about his exclusion from debates.
 He failed to meet the requirements for both the September 7 MSNBC and the September 12 CNN debates.
 For the MSNBC debate, a candidate had to show one poll with four percent support.
 McCotter argued that while he did not meet this, in a Quinnipiac poll, he tied with Rick Santorum and Jon Huntsman Jr., both of whom qualified.
 Other candidates who did not qualify included Gary Johnson and former Louisiana governor Buddy Roemer, who like McCotter, did not qualify for any televised debates.

 McCotter continued his efforts to be included in the debates in September.
 On September 9, McCotter made his last campaign trip to New Hampshire, attending events for two days.
 He was supposed to appear in Iowa again five days later, but had to cancel due to a vote in Congress.
 While in Washington, he introduced a Grover Norquist-backed Social Security reform plan, which would have created private accounts for those under 50 years of age with limited guaranteed government benefits.
-He called on the other GOP presidential candidates to release their plans on Social Security.
+He called on the other Republican presidential candidates to release their plans on Social Security.
 Shortly thereafter, McCotter participated in the California Republican Convention.
-In a speech there, he criticized President Obama, arguing, "No matter how many times his campaign clown car crisscrosses America, we know that the most prosperous and equitable economy in human history was created by you, the American people, not by bureaucrats in Washington."
+In a speech there, he criticized Obama, arguing, "No matter how many times his campaign clown car crisscrosses America, we know that the most prosperous and equitable economy in human history was created by you, the American people, not by bureaucrats in Washington."
 At the event's straw poll, he received less than one percent of the vote.
 McCotter tried to gain entry into the September 22 Fox News debate, but reported via Twitter, "@Foxnews has kindly advised me I will be excluded from the Orlando GOP POTUS debate."